dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T670: Corporations must be held accountable for ethical practices.
+### T670: Corporations must be held accountable and operate with integrity.

 |Support|
 |---|